headio/phalcon-service-layer/README.md

 This library provides a layered architecture promising easier unit and integration testing.

 The service layer handles business logic, mediating between the application layer (controller or handler) and the domain, interacting with a single repository or multiple repositories.
-All repositories extend an abstract **query repository**, providing a collection-like interface, with well-defined query methods, encapsulating filtering and caching.
+All repositories extend an abstract **query repository**, providing a collection-like interface, with well-defined query methods.
 Hence all queries are isolated in the repository layer.

-Phalcon ORM implements the active record pattern, therefore the responsiblity of persistence remains with the active record, in contrast to the repository pattern / data mapper (Doctrine), where repositories manage the entity lifecycle.
+Phalcon ORM implements the active record pattern, therefore the responsiblity of persistence remains with the active record, in contrast to the repository service pattern / data mapper (Doctrine), where repositories manage the entity lifecycle.

 If you have been reading between the lines, you have probably gathered this is a hybrid solution offering: testability, reuseability and prevention of logic leaking into the application layer.
 The trade-off is you need to write, test and maintain some extra boiler-plate code.